Skip to content

 The Green Team was founded in early 2019 by an interdepartmental team of museum staff dedicated to creating sustainable practices within the Cincinnati Art Museum.
 As a starting point, the team took steps to create a culture of sustainability among the staff at the museum.
 Learn more on our blog post.

-This is in partnership with Queen City Pollinator Project (QCPP)
+In partnership with Queen City Pollinator Project (QCPP)

 QCPP challenges businesses in Greater Cincinnati to become community leaders in environmental sustainability and challenges every citizen to take action to protect and support pollinators in their own yards.
 Learn more at queencitypollinatorproject.org.